-You will also want to know about the CADR or the Air Doctor 3000 purifier’s clean air delivery rate ratings.
+You will also want to know about the ratings of the CADR or the Air Doctor 3000 purifier’s clean air delivery rate.
 This would be important since it can help you determine how effective it will be in your home.
-Some of the top CADR ratings that this air purifier has included:

 You should also ensure that you are thinking about the upkeep and maintenance of owning the AirDoctor 3000 purifier.

-You will need to clean the pre-filter every few months, and that requires a bit of soaking in some warm soapy water and drying before re-inserting it.
+You will need to clean the pre-filter every few months, which requires soaking in warm, soapy water and drying before re-inserting it.

-An indicator will turn on when the AirDoctor filter needs to be replaced, ensuring that you have an additional one on hand to replace it immediately.
+An indicator will turn on when the AirDoctor filters need to be replaced, ensuring that you have an additional one on hand to replace it immediately.

 Overview of Air Doctor filters: